scorpionjacky/linux-kernel/boot/multiboot_2.md

 ...
 ```

-The actual long_mode_start label is defined as extern, so it's part of another file.
-The jmp gdt64.code:long_mode_start is the mentioned far jump.
+The actual `long_mode_start` label is defined as `extern`, so it's part of another file.
+The `jmp gdt64.code:long_mode_start` is the mentioned far jump.

 I put the 64-bit code into a new file to separate it from the 32-bit code, thereby we can't call the (now invalid) 32-bit code accidentally.
-The new file (I named it long_mode_init.asm) looks like this:
+The new file (I named it `long_mode_init.asm`) looks like this:

 ```asm
 global long_mode_start